strc12/another-test-one/README.md

 # another-test-one
-Some stuff about hte project
+Some stuff about the project